YU-Zhejian/art_modern/docs/Usage-art_modern.md

 **NOTE** SAM/BAM output writer is parallelized using its own thread pool.
 See parameter [`--o-sam-num_threads`](#out-sam-section) and [`--o-hl_sam-num_threads`](#out-hl_sam-section) for more information.
 For example, if you run `art_modern --parallel 4 --o-sam-num_threads 2 --o-hl_sam-num_threads 3 ...`, there will be 9 threads in total.

+**WARNING** Do not oversubscribe the number of threads.
+It impacts the performance of the program.

 ### Error-Profile Related Parameters

 #### Which Quality Distribution File to Use